- Using health insurance:

 – What does co-insurance mean and why do I have to pay that?

 Concerning cost, typically the only fee a patient must pay is a co-pay, and the deductible.
 Most co-pay is around $25 per session.
 If you have a deductible, we do everything we can to help alleviate costs.
-We allow people to come to treatment and pay an adjusted rate until the deductible is met.
-Depending on the reimbursement rate, it usually results in no added cost to the patient.
+We allow people to come to treatment and create payment plans until the deductible is met.

 – I have a high deductible how will using insurance help me?